Yoshka/Docs/aspnet/mvc/views/razor.rst

       }
   }

-:ref:`Razor-CustomCompilationService-label` explains how to view this generated class.
+:ref:`razor-customcompilationservice-label` explains how to view this generated class.
 Understanding how Razor generates code for a view will make it easier to understand how directives work.

 ``@using``
 ^^^^^^^^^^^^^